Randy Kraft: Portland murders

 In the summer of 1980, Kraft traveled to the neighboring state of Oregon on an extended business trip.
 During this trip, he lived in a town close to Portland.
 Before returning to California in August, he is believed to have murdered two more victims—both of whom were listed on his scorecard with cryptic references, including the word "Portland."

 The first victim, a 17-year-old Denver youth named Michael Sean O'Fallon, was killed on July 17.
 O'Fallon had been on a solo hitchhiking trip across the U.S. and Canada before his enrollment at college at the time of his murder.
 He had consumed both alcohol and Valium before he was strangled to death.
 O'Fallon's nude, hogtied body was discarded ten miles south of Salem.
 O'Fallon was listed on Kraft's scorecard as "Portland Denver", and his camera—inscribed with his mother's initials—was later found in Kraft's garage.
-The following day, Kraft is believed to have killed a man estimated to be aged between 35 and 45 years old whose body was found beside a freeway in the city of Woodburn.
-This victim—listed as "Portland Elk" on Kraft's scorecard—had ingested a toxic level of Valium and Tylenol before he was strangled to death with a ligature.
+The following day, Kraft is believed to have killed a 30-year-old Vietnam veteran named Larry Eugene Parks, whose body—clothed but missing both belt and shoelaces—was found beside a freeway shoulder in the city of Woodburn.
+Parks was listed as "Portland Elk" on Kraft's scorecard; he had ingested a toxic level of Valium and Tylenol before he was strangled to death with a ligature.

-On September 3, 1980, one month after Kraft's return to California from Oregon, the bound body of a 19-year-old Marine named Robert Loggins was found discarded in a trash bag close to the El Toro Marine air base.
+On September 3, 1980, one month after Kraft's return to California from Oregon, the bound body of a 19-year-old Marine named Robert Wyatt Loggins was found discarded in a trash bag close to the El Toro Marine air base.
 Loggins had last been seen alive by two fellow Marines close to the Pacific Coast Highway on August 23.
 Photographs—and the negatives—subsequently found in Kraft's possession show Loggins in Kraft's living room slumped fully clothed on his sofa, apparently intoxicated, and in various nude, pornographic postures.
 All these pictures depict Loggins with his eyes closed; it is unknown whether the victim was alive or dead when they were taken.

 On April 10, 1981, the body of a 17-year-old youth named Michael Cluck was found beside the Interstate 5 freeway close to Goshen, Oregon.
 Cluck had been abducted while hitchhiking from Kent, Washington, to Bakersfield, California, the day prior to his body being discovered.
 Thirty-one blunt-force blows to the head had destroyed the back of his skull, killing the youth.
 Cluck had also been sodomized and savagely beaten, kicked, and scoured.
 Cluck is believed to have been recorded on Kraft's scorecard as "Portland Blood" due to the extensive blood and debris found at the murder scene.
 At the time of the murder, Kraft had once again been sent on assignment to Oregon by his employers.
 In addition, on the day Cluck's body was discovered, Kraft visited a Lane County hospital to receive treatment for a bruised foot.